Getting Through the Cold Months With AS

 Keep moving

-If you live in an especially cold climate with lots of snow it can be so easy to just stay indoors and wait for the days to get warmer.
-I know for me this is often what I would prefer to do.
-I have found that finding ways to keep moving even just walking has helped.
-On the days that I just can’t do it outside I have found going to an indoor track, mall, or using a treadmill to be effective.
-Even a 15 to 20 minute walk helps loosen things up if you are able.
+If you live in an especially cold climate with lots of snow, it can be so easy to stay indoors and wait for the days to get warmer.
+For me, this is often what I would prefer to do.
+I have found that finding ways to keep moving, even just walking, has helped.

 Join the conversation